Instructions for authors

 It is necessary to provide a transliteration and translation of the terms in Greek, Latin, Old Slavic, Turkish, Arabic etc.

-As a rule, the scientific article should be between 5000 and 10,000 words long, which include the title, abstract, key words, main text, summary, reference list and footnotes.
+As a rule, the scientific article should be between 4000 and 6000 words long (i.e. between 25000 and 45000 characters with space), which include the title, abstract, key words, main text, summary, reference list and footnotes.

 The abstract should be between 100 and 300 words long.